Safer Recruitment

 5. Sporting Equals (Click Here)

-• All our adverts include a ‘recruitment and selection policy statement’ which gives details of our equal opportunities policy and safe recruitment procedures
+• All our adverts include a ‘’safeguarding and equality statement’ which gives details of our approach to our equal opportunities policy and safe recruitment procedures

 Short-listing

-• We shortlist all candidates against the person specification for the post.
+• We shortlist all candidates against the person specification for the post based on qualifications, skills and experience.

-• We welcome applications from all sections of the community.
-Applicants will be considered on the basis of their suitability for the post, regardless of their marital status, age, gender identity, ethnicity, religious belief, disability or sexual orientation.
+• We encourage and welcome applications from all sections of the community.
+Applicants will be considered on the basis of their suitability for the post, regardless of their marital status, age, gender identity, ethnicity, religious belief, disability or sexual orientation and any protected characteristic under the equality act 2010.

 Interview stage

-• A minimum of two people, usually the manager and the deputy, will sit on the interview panel.
+• Where possible a minimum of two people, usually the Manager, and one other, will sit on the interview panel.
 Both will be involved in the overall decision making.

 • At the interview, candidates will be questioned using the same set criteria and same questions.
 The questions will be formulated from the essential criteria listed in the person specification.